Why experimentation in creativity should be the norm.

 One of the most mindset-shifting (and humbling) experiences of my career has been working at a tech startup.

-I had spent a huge chunk of my life on the creative side of advertising, working on brands across every category you can think of.
-Creating everything from global brand campaign platforms, not-for-profit behaviour change initiatives, to building apps and digital products.
+I had spent a huge chunk of my professional life as a creative in advertising, working on brands across every category you can think of.
+I created everything from global brand campaign platforms, not-for-profit behaviour change initiatives, to building apps.

-So I had a ton of experience to draw from.
+I had a lot of experience to draw from.

-But everything I thought of as gospel was tested (quite literally in some cases), when I was part of a scrappy startup of 5 people.
+But everything I thought of as gospel was tested (quite literally in some cases), when I was part of a scrappy startup.

-When you go from an industry with a culture that relies on the creative genius of a few rock stars, to one that embraces experimentation, and favors evidence over hunches, it can be quite a shock to the system.
+When you go from an industry with a culture that relies on the creative genius of a few rock stars, to one that embraces experimentation - one that favors evidence over hunches, it can be quite a shock to the system.

 I learned very quickly that I didn’t have all the answers.
 But more importantly, I didn’t have to.

-Tech companies tend to take an evidence-based, scientific approach to everything they do.
+Tech companies take an evidence-based, scientific approach to everything they do.
 Which many creatives find stifling and counterintuitive to fuelling creativity.

-But I found it quite a transformational environment to be in.
+But I found it quite an eye opening environment to be in.

-When failure is a natural part of getting to better work faster, instead of the flood gates to negative self-talk, and a crushed creative confidence, it’s incredible how much more creative you can actually be.
+When failing fast is embraced as a necessary part of getting to better outcomes, it’s incredible how much more creative you can actually be.

 The hardest part wasn’t being creative, it was unlearning ad industry conditioning.

-That’s not to say some of the assumptions I held weren’t valid.
+That’s not to say some of the assumptions I've held weren’t valid.

 So when our SMA ads would perform poorly anytime we’d use them, I’d feel vindicated.